 The American Association of Feline Practitioners also considers the FVCRP to be a core vaccine.
-Beyond this, vaccines are optional.
+Beyond this, all other vaccines are optional.

 How are Vaccines Administered to Cats?

-In recent years, the risk of Feline Injection Site Sarcoma (FISS) has become increasingly prominent.
-This means the neck is best avoided.
-FISS involves a cancerous tumor at the site of vaccination.
+In recent years, the risk of Feline Injection Site Sarcoma (FISS) has become more of a concern.
+This means the neck should always be avoided.
+FISS causes a cancerous tumor at the site of the vaccination.

-This tumor would need to be removed if it arises.
-That can be difficult, and almost impossible around the neck.
-As a result, most vaccinations are now injected around the leg.
+This tumor would need to be removed as quickly as possible if it happens.
+That can be difficult, and almost impossible to do around the neck.

 Not all vaccines must be injected.
-FVCRP, FIP, and Bordetella can be inhaled nasally, but may not be as effective as injections.
-Discuss the options with a vet.
+FVCRP, FIP, and Bordetella can be inhaled nasally, but may not be as effective as injections

-If your cat takes their vaccinations intranasally, she will sneeze and sniff for a while afterward.
-This is natural and nothing to worry about.
+If your cat takes its vaccinations intranasally, it will sneeze and sniff for a while afterwards.
 Some streaming from the eyes and nose may also follow.

-Vaccines are medication, and all medication carries potential side effects.
-It’s to be expected that your cat may feel unwell after vaccination.
+Vaccines are medication, and all medications have potential side effects.

 A cat’s immune system starts to adapt following a vaccine.
-This will mean that they seem under the weather.
-This is only a concern if they do not quickly recover.
-Some of the most common side effects of feline vaccination include:
+This will mean that a cat will look sick.
+This is only a concern if it does not quickly recover.
+Some common side effects of feline vaccination include: